jackokring/aceb/README.md

 FORTH, and some additions for modern utility.
 It is not and never will be an ANS FORTH.
 There are many differences.

-Extensions (will) use an Intent interface, so that anybody may make an Android application which supports the possible event triggers.
+Extensions use an Intent interface, so that anybody may make an Android application which supports the possible event triggers.
 This allows a great flexibility.
-This app itself (will) supports some triggers to allow other apps to use this one as a language and evaluation service.
+This app itself supports some triggers to allow other apps to use this one as a language and evaluation service.

+* .ace - a text FORTH file extension (for code to compile)
+* .aceb - a binary format file extension (for snapshots of memory)

 Check the Wiki for more information.
 I've included the extra project which eclipse made called appcompat_v7 for handling the action bar.
 Apart from that